Shortwave International World Radio Airtime services

 NEXUS-IBA’s charter states that “whoever has a message to air to the world”, they may be given access to block airtime on NEXUS-IBA media to relay their program, without discrimination of political or religious creed.

 NEXUS-IBA has been the first organization of its kind to exist, and allow such an open access policy to almost any type of content (limitations apply to terrorist groups, rebels or anti-government groups indicated as such by Italian, European or International law).

 Over the years such an open-policy has been accepted and judged positively by international organisations, political or human right movements, world and local news media organisations, government and private broadcasters, as well as non-governmental organizations and media placement agencies all around the world, who have been using block programming time on Internet streaming and on NEXUS-IBA’s World Service transmitter facilities.

 Are you a pirate, illegal or clandestine broadcaster?

-NEXUS-IBA and IRS have helped many illegal broadcasters to become legal program producers, and broadcast on licenced media.
-While we do not support pirate or illicit broadcasting.
+NEXUS-IBA and IRRS (the Italian Radio Relay Service) have helped many illegal broadcasters to become legal program producers, and broadcast on licenced media.
+NEXUS-IBA and our stations do not support pirate or illicit broadcasting.

-If you have a message to spread across borders, Shortwave is the practical solution to reach targets that may be inaccessible via the Internet due to local government censorship, or just because the desired targets may be so remote and isolated that no other media (including local FM, TV and Internet) are available.
+If you have a message or radio program to spread across borders, Shortwave is the practical solution to reach targets that may be inaccessible via the Internet due to local government censorship, or just because the desired targets may be so remote and isolated that no other media (including local FM, TV and Internet) are available.

 You can read more about our Shortwave and International Broadcasting also on Milano Ventures web site.